 This post may include affiliate links.
 Thank you for your support.

-Update: This post was originally published in July 2014.
-I’ve updated the post below to include more information about candying walnuts at home.
-Plus, I added step-by-step photos to show you just how easy this candy walnuts recipe is to make!
+Update: This recipe was originally published in July 2014.
+I made updates to the post below to include more information about candying walnuts at home.

-These are easy-peasy to make, however, they do require you to move a little quickly at the end.
-Simply toss shelled walnut pieces (or any nut, really) in flavored egg whites and cinnamon sugar, then pop them in the oven to bake!
-The candy-coating will caramelize and harden, leaving you with the most incredible maple candied walnuts.
+This recipe is simple to prepare; however, they do require you to move a little quickly at the end.
+Simply toss shelled walnut pieces (or any nut, really) in maple flavored egg whites and cinnamon sugar, then pop them in the oven to bake!
+The candy-coating will caramelize and harden, leaving you with the most incredible maple candied nuts.

 • Simple ingredients!
-In fact, there’s a good chance you already have everything you need in your kitchen.
+In fact, there’s a good chance you already have everything you need in your kitchen to make this recipe for candied walnuts with maple syrup.

 • Make as much as you need!
 Double to have extra on hand, or make several pans for holidays and homemade gifts.